guillaumechaumet/autocomplete-nunjucks/README.md

 Autocomplete+ provider for atom

 ## Language support
-The language support for package is now at [atom-language-nunjucks](https://github.com/puranjayjain/atom-language-nunjucks)
+The language support for package is at [language-nunjucks](https://github.com/alohaas/language-nunjucks)

 ## Working sample